Ben Mink: Other work

 Mink has lectured on such topics as "The Music Business vs. the Creative Process" at the University of British Columbia, Western Washington University, and Simon Fraser University.
 He has also worked with students as an associate of UBC's Department of Mechanical Engineering (robotics) and is an associate member of the Institute for Computing, Information & Cognitive Systems.
 In 2006, he delivered the introductory speech to k.d. lang's Governor General's Performing Arts Award induction at the National Arts Centre in Ottawa.
 He has also contributed to the Library and Archives Canada.

 Mink is one of few people to ever share a songwriting credit with Mick Jagger and Keith Richards.
-In 1997, Mink and k.d. lang were co-credited as songwriters on the Rolling Stones single "Anybody Seen My Baby?" because Jagger-Richards felt the chorus was very similar to "Constant Craving".
+In 1997, Mink and k.d. lang were co-credited as songwriters on the Rolling Stones single "Anybody Seen My Baby?" because Jagger-Richards felt the chorus was similar to "Constant Craving".

-Mink has one solo recording—the hard-to-find 1980 release Foreign Exchange, on Passport Records.
+Mink has one solo recording—the 1980 release Foreign Exchange, on Passport Records.